 - Visual Signs of Mold Growth

 Mold spores are microscopic, lying dormant in most homes, and will eventually produce mold colonies when provided with moisture.
 Food sources – cellulose materials and other organics are readily available.
 When the moisture comes in contact with dormant spores, the active mold growth process will begin.
 If you note any fuzzy discolorations in isolated corners or voids, and are not sure if mold is growing, you should have these spaces professionally inspected.
-SERVPRO of Lawrence/Ottawa and East Topeka will visit your property to offer complimentary advice.
+SERVPRO of Lawrence/Ottawa will visit your property to offer complimentary advice.

 - Stains on Walls and Ceilings

 When water seeps into subflooring and the spaces between the levels of your structure, it will generate water stains as it starts to saturate the adjacent ceiling or wall board.
 This form of water damage can be a precursor to widening problems.